AcademySoftwareFoundation/OpenColorIO/docs/guides/using_ocio/tool_overview.rst

 Both CPU (default) and GPU renderers are supported.
 The --gpuinfo argument may be used to output the shader program used by the GPU renderer.

-OpenImageIO is used for opening and saving files and modifying metadata, so a wide range of formats are supported.
-Use the --help argument for more information on to the available OpenImageIO options.
+Uses OpenImageIO or OpenEXR for opening and saving files and modifying metadata.
+Supported formats will vary depending on the use of OpenImageIO.
+Use the --help argument for more information on to the available options.

 ..
 TODO: Examples